bekk/bekk-christmas/post/ux/digital-typography-and-accessibility.md

 ![](/assets/airy-and-open-letters.png)

 When using airy and open typefaces, the reader is less likely to perceive each letter as a blurry, closed shape.
-This makes the typeface more legible.
-“Impact” is an example of a typeface that has a low degree of airy- and openness.
+A dense C can for example be mistaken for being an O. “Impact” is an example of a typeface that has a low degree of airy- and openness.
 In general, such typefaces do best in large sizes and short sentences, e.g. as headlines.

 ### The letterforms in a typeface should have an adequate internal contrast